Takishima/webnovel2epub/README.md

 ### Prerequisites

-This script was developped while using Python 3.7.
+This script was developed while using Python 3.7.
 It should however also work with older Python 3 versions.
-Also, you'll need a modified version of ebooklibl, which you can find [here](https://github.com/Takishima/ebooklib), selenium and tqdm.
+Also, you'll need a modified version of ebooklib, which you can find [here](https://github.com/Takishima/ebooklib), selenium and tqdm.
 To get them just open a terminal and run:
 ```
 pip install git+https://github.com/Takishima/ebooklib.git@master selenium tqdm
 ```